Gutter Cleaning Business Overview

 Cleaning the gutters in late fall is necessary to avoid damage, such as water seeping in behind the fascia board, as well as ice damage in the winter.

 Rain gutters carry the rainwater from the roof to where water can be drained.
 The main reason for installing rain gutters is to protect the windows, walls, basement, and flooring from damage due to rainwater.

 However, over time gutters get clogged by leaves, twigs, and other debris.
 This blocks the flow of water in the gutter and may cause it to overflow or flow back, defeating the purpose of rain gutters.
-It’s important that rain gutters be cleaned well before a heavy rain.
+It’s important that rain gutters be cleaned before heavy rain.

-Providing a gutter cleaning service relieves the homeowner of taking on on the messy and somewhat dangerous task of keeping gutters and downspouts clear.
+Providing a gutter cleaning service relieves the homeowner of taking on the messy and somewhat dangerous task of keeping gutters and downspouts clear.

 Gutter cleaning season may be short-lived, depending on your location.
 In November, it’s not unusual for the sun to set at 4:30 p.m. in many areas of Canada and the northern US.
 For this reason, you need to make every hour count, even if that means operating seven days a week.

 - Heavy-duty gloves